Latent TB infection

 A presumptive diagnosis of TB can be made by examining a smear of the patient's specimen under the microscope after it has been stained with a special stain to detect acid fast bacteria (AFB).
 Positive AFB smears are likely to indicate a TB infection, since M. tuberculosis is the most common acid-fast bacillus, but the smears cannot distinguish between the different species of "acid-fast" bacilli.

 AFB cultures are set up using decontaminated, digested, and concentrated body samples.
 Nutrients and incubation provide a supportive environment for the slow growing mycobacteria.
-The results of cultures are definitive: They can tell your doctor what organisms are present and what drugs are likely to kill them but they take time - days to several weeks for positive samples, up to six to eight weeks to confirm negative results.
+The results of cultures are definitive: They can tell your doctor what organisms are present and what drugs are likely to kill them but they take time - days to several weeks for positive samples, up to six to twelve weeks to confirm negative results.

 Once M. tuberculosis has been identified and treatment has begun, AFB smears and cultures are used to monitor the effectiveness of treatment.